 - Spices (except salt)

 You can also “hack” your containers with modifications: Instead of using a yellow container for a treat, use a purple and a blue to mix walnuts, green apple, and cinnamon.
-It’ll taste like a apple pie, without all the unhealthy added sugar.
+It’ll taste like apple pie, without all the unhealthy added sugar.

 How to Avoid Plateaus on the 21 Day Fix

 Autumn first approaches plateaus with tough love: “First and foremost, I always start with the tough-love portion of this.
 I have people tell me all the time, ‘I’m really following it to a T, I swear.
 I’m also not even eating one of my yellow containers, so shouldn’t I be losing weight faster, ’cause I took one of my carbs out?’”

 “You’re not following it to a T,” Autumn says.
 “Because if I wanted you to have one less carb, I would have given you one less carb.”
-The 21 Day Fix nutrition planned is designed to be followed exactly as it’s written to obtain optimal results.
+The 21 Day Fix nutrition plan is designed to be followed exactly as it’s written to obtain optimal results.
 If you fall into a category that calls for three yellows per day, you are meant to eat them all.
 And who doesn’t love carbs?
 It’s a win-win for everyone.